bharath12b5/mvn-linux/Building-Python-MongoDB-Driver.md

-## Building PyMongo 3.2
+## Building PyMongo 3.3.1

-The instructions provided below specify the steps to build Python driver for MongoDB (PyMongo) version 3.2 on Linux on the IBM z Systems for RHEL 6.7, RHEL 7.1, RHEL 7.2, SLES 11-SP3, SLES 12, SLES 12-SP1 and Ubuntu 16.04.
+The instructions provided below specify the steps to build Python driver for MongoDB (PyMongo) version 3.3.1 on Linux on the IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1 and Ubuntu 16.04/16.10.

 _**General Notes:**_

-i) _When following the steps below please use a standard permission user unless otherwise specified._
+* _When following the steps below please use a standard permission user unless otherwise specified._

-ii) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._
+* _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._

-iii) _Where the instructions refer to 'vi' you may, of course, use an editor of your choice._
+* _Where the instructions refer to 'vi' you may, of course, use an editor of your choice._

 1. Install standard utilities and platform specific dependencies :

-   RHEL 6.7, RHEL 7.1/7.2
+   RHEL 6.8/7.1/7.2/7.3
    ```shell
    sudo yum install git openssl openssl-devel pyOpenSSL
    ```

-   SLES 11-SP3
+   SLES 11-SP4
    ```shell
    sudo zypper install git python-xml python-openssl openssl-devel openssl
    ```